shapesmusic/Shapes-Basics-Draft/writing/01-why-music-videos.md

+the other steps that lead the playlist to be curated?

 **The Music Around Us**

 One way in which this playlist has a possible significance for [any particular song we might pay attention to] is that it's just music that's in the world around us, in the air, in our experience, it's just the stuff we hear in our lives, and so it's had some kind of effect on us in some way.
 So it doesn't hurt to consider this as something we're dealing with.

+(it draws from the largest environment--our lives.

+or, song/playlist : our lives :: shape/concept/environment : song)

 What this is meant to represent is the music in the air around us in the world.
 It's not a particular style, it's just stuff that's somehow managed to percolate to the top of popular culture in some way.
 Some of it is kinda offensive, some is not... you can skip over it.

-Why is this significant?
+* Why is this significant?
 It represents, largely something about how you listen to all music.
 The context through which you're hearing anything.
 Even if you listen to classical music or whatnot.

 You can hum along with it.